 What the Prosecution Needs to Prove for Insurance Fraud

-In Arizona, a prosecuting attorney needs to prove certain things in order for you to be found guilty of insurance fraud:
+In Phoenix, a prosecuting attorney needs to prove certain things in order for you to be found guilty of insurance fraud:

 - That you knowingly made a false statement with the intent to deceive an insurance company, or that you unknowingly made a false statement to an insurance company, and then did not inform the insurer of your mistake when you realized it.
 This can include accidentally misstating the mileage on your vehicle when filing an auto insurance claim, and then not making the company aware of the actual mileage when you realize the mistake.

 - That the false statement was made in support of, opposition to, or in connection with, a claim or payment that was made, or is to be made, under an insurance policy.
 This can include overstating your injury to receive a larger settlement from a health insurance company.

 - That your false statement was material (or substantially important) to the insurance payment or claim.
 This can include making a false statement about receiving a neighborhood award for the beauty of your home to an insurance company during a robbery claim, which does not in any way affect the payout for your loss.

 In Phoenix, insurance fraud is treated as a minimum class 6 felony, but the charge can increase in severity depending upon the scope and amount of the fraud.

 - If you are found guilty of insurance, you can face more than 10 years in prison for insurance fraud in extreme cases, as well as fines totaling $150,000 plus a $5,000 civil penalty for each individual violation